runeimp/IconImp/README.md

 #### Mac OS X ICNS

-By default `iconimp` uses iconutil (on the Mac only) to create a High Quality ICNS file that supports both normal and Retina icon sizes.
+By default IconImp and ICNSimp use `iconutil` (on the Mac only) to create a High Quality ICNS file that supports both normal and Retina icon sizes.
 The source images should be in the sizes: 16&times;16, 32&times;32, 64&times;64, 128&times;128, 256&times;256, 512&times;512, 1024&times;1024.

 #### Smartphone Web-Clips